aptos-labs/aptos-core/developer-docs-site/docs/guides/guide-for-system-integrators.md

 ## Viewing current and historical state

-Most integrations into Aptos benefit from a holistic and comprehensive overview of the current and historical state of the blockchain.
-Aptos provides historical transactions, state, and events which are the result of transaction execution.
+Most integrations into the Aptos blockchain benefit from a holistic and comprehensive overview of the current and historical state of the blockchain.
+Aptos provides historical transactions, state, and events, which are the result of transaction execution.

 * Historical transactions specify the execution status, output, and tie to related events.
 Each transaction has a unique version number associated with it that dictates its global sequential ordering in the history of the blockchain ledger.
 * The state is the representation of all transaction outputs up to a specific version.
 In otherwords, a state version is the accumulation of all transactions inclusive of that transaction version.
 * As transactions execute, they may emit events.
-[Events](../concepts/basics-events) are hints about changes in on-chain data.
+[Events](/concepts/basics-events) are hints about changes in on-chain data.

-The storage service on a node employs two forms of pruning that erase data from nodes: 1) state and 2) events, transactions, and everything else.
-While either of these may be disabled, storing state versions is not particularly sustainable.
+The storage service on a node employs two forms of pruning that erase data from nodes:

+1. state, and
+2. events, transactions, and everything else.

+While either of these may be disabled, storing the state versions is not particularly sustainable.

 Events and transactions pruning can be disabled via setting the [`ledger_prune_window`](https://github.com/aptos-labs/aptos-core/blob/b718154c93b3556658c8c06341be0cf47957188c/config/src/config/storage_config.rs#L106) to `None`.
 In the near future, Aptos will provide indexers that mitigate the need to directly query from a node.

 The REST API contains the following useful APIs for querying transactions and events:

 * [Transactions for an account](https://aptos.dev/rest-api/#tag/transactions/operation/get_account_transactions)
 * [Transactions by version](https://aptos.dev/rest-api/#tag/transactions/operation/get_transaction)